 "Sometimes we forget that life needs to be simple.
 It's OK to sit around the table and have dinner together.
 In the quest for bigger, faster, stronger, smarter, we forget to simply be still," Jackson-Rice says.
-"We forget to simply connect...to be with our kids."
+"We forget to simply connect—to be with our kids."

 "An eight-second hug is one of the best ways to give and get self-care," Winkel says.
 "An eight-second hug releases oxytocin and feel-good, stress-relieving hormones.
 Hug your babies.
 Hug your kids.
 Hug your partner."

-Hon's youngsters show affection for people who visit them by blowing kisses and waving goodbye when it's time for visitors to depart.
+Hon's children show affection for people who visit them by blowing kisses and waving goodbye when it's time for visitors to depart.
 "From an adult perspective, I know we're expressing gratitude and making people feel loved and valued; that makes me really happy," Hon says.
 "There's nothing like getting kisses blown to you from a 2-year-old!"

 6. They goof off.
 Play and laugh together.
 "Then, your kids get to experience you as human," Winkel says.
-Sing together in the car, make up zany songs when it's time to brush teeth, exchange riddles or jokes, jam to funky music in your living room, or make a funny face to defuse a tense situation.
+Sing together in the car, make up zany songs when it's time to brush teeth, exchange riddles or jokes, jam to music in your living room, or make a funny face to defuse a tense situation.

 Manage power struggles playfully.
 Is your preschooler refusing to get dressed?
 Respond by dramatically trying to put their clothes on.
 "It helps them lighten up a little bit.
-We don't have to be serious all of the time," Winkel says.
+We don't have to be serious all the time," Winkel says.

 7. They create community.
 Not all parents can rely on family to provide positive emotional and practical support.
 In that case, focus on building friendships through your neighborhood, church or your child's school.
-The Hons rely on a family of "adopted" aunts, uncles, grandmas and grandpas to help them with their youngsters, which also nurtures their marriage.
+The Hons rely on a family of "adopted" aunts, uncles, grandmas and grandpas to help them with their children, which also nurtures their marriage.

 "My kids go to the zoo all the time with a little set of aunties we have," Hon says.
 "That's their thing.
 That allows my husband and I to have quiet time in our house or quality time out."